Don’t forget we have four large marquees so we are undercover but it would be advisable to bring some or all of the listed below;

 ► What alcoholic drinks are available

-The main marquee has a fully stocked bar supplied by UK BARS with a range of real ales, lagers, ciders spirits and wine available at pub prices.
+The main marquee has a fully stocked bars with a range of real ales, lagers, ciders spirits and wine available at pub prices.

 ► Will I get reception on my mobile phone?